zuloo/fast/README.md

 fast
 ====

-A RSVP reader fot the *nix command line (like more or less)
+An RSVP reader fot the *nix command line (like more or less)

 Read faster through piped input!